cpcloudnl/dane-smtp/README.md

 In the command above, replace ```/path/to/ca.pem``` with the location of your root or intermediate certificate.

 ### DNS-record:
-DANE-EE(3) with SPKI(1) and SHA256(1) would result in a DNS-record e.g:
+The recommended: DANE-EE(3) with SPKI(1) and SHA256(1) would result in a DNS-record e.g:
 ```
 _25._tcp.your-mail-server.com.
-IN TLSA 3 1 1 <hash>"
+IN TLSA 3 1 1 <sha256-hash>"
 ```
 And optionally a DNS-record for the backup server:
 ```
 _25._tcp.your-backup-mail-server.com.
-IN TLSA 3 1 1 <hash>"
+IN TLSA 3 1 1 <sha256-hash>"
 ```
-DANE-TA(2) with FullCert(0) and SHA256(1) would result in a DNS-record e.g:
+DANE-TA(2) with FullCert(0) and SHA256(1) would result in a DNS-record:
 ```
 _25._tcp.your-mail-server.com.
-IN TLSA 2 0 1 <hash>"
+IN TLSA 2 0 1 <sha256-hash>"
 ```
-DANE-TA(2) with Digest Algorithm Agility would result in two DNS-records e.g:
+DANE-TA(2) with [Digest Algorithm Agility](https://datatracker.ietf.org/doc/html/rfc7672#section-5) would result in two DNS-records:
 ```
 _25._tcp.your-mail-server.com.
 IN TLSA 2 0 1 <sha256-hash>"
 _25._tcp.your-mail-server.com.
 IN TLSA 2 0 2 <sha512-hash>"
 ```
-> Consider the use of Digest Algorithm Agility when SHA2-256 becomes to weak.
-Until that time you probably just want to use a single record containing the SHA2-256 hash.
-You always want to implement the 256-bit hash.
+> Consider the use of Digest Algorithm Agility when SHA2-256 becomes weak.

 ## Configuring mail server